nguyhu01/youtube_popularity_prediction/README.md

 # YouTube Video Popularity Predictor

 ## Overview
 This project aims to predict the popularity of YouTube videos in the AI and ML niche using machine learning and NLP techniques.
+The output is the predicted popularity

 ## Dataset
 The dataset consists of video titles, channels, views, likes, and other metrics from YouTube.